Christel and Herbert W. Roesky Foundation

 Christel and Herbert W. Roesky Prize.

-The founder Herbert W. Roesky has published numerous articles in the field of main group chemistry.
-His training as a chemist took place from 1957 to his doctorate in 1963 at the University of Göttingen.
-By completing a dairy apprenticeship prior to his studies, he had the opportunity to finance his chemistry studies in the first semesters.
-After a postdoctoral stay at Dupont in Wilmington, Delaware, he completed his habilitation at the University of Göttingen.
-Shortly after completing his habilitation, he was appointed to a full professorship at the University of Frankfurt am Main.
-After ten years in Frankfurt, he returned to the University of Göttingen on a call.
-In his research he was interested, among other things, in the area of main group elements.
-The focus was initially on the element fluorine and has shifted in the direction of silicon chemistry in recent years.
-He was very happy to hold experimental lectures in Frankfurt, Göttingen and 17 different countries.
-A number of popular books have been created based on these lectures.
+The founder, Herbert W. Roesky, has published numerous articles in the field of main group chemistry.
+He trained as a chemist from 1957 until his doctorate in 1963 at the University of Göttingen.
+An apprenticeship in dairy farming prior to his studies enabled him to finance the first semesters of his chemistry studies.
+After a postdoctoral stay at Dupont in Wilmington, Delaware, he then qualified as a professor at the University of Göttingen.
+Shortly after completing his qualification, he was appointed to a full professorship at the University of Frankfurt am Main.
+After working in Frankfurt for ten years, he returned to the University of Göttingen when he was offered a position.
+In his research, he was interested in the field of main group elements, among other things.
+The focus was initially on the element fluorine, but in recent years this has shifted towards silicon chemistry.
+He gave experimental lectures in Frankfurt, Göttingen and 17 different countries with great pleasure.
+A number of widely read books were written based on these lectures.

 The founder Christel Roesky was born in Stuttgart.
 She grew up in Aachen and Göttingen.
 After graduating from high school, she studied Spanish and French in Heidelberg, interrupted by a stay in Paris.
-She completed her studies with a diploma.
-She initially worked as an interpreter and translator and was most recently a foreign-language city guide in Göttingen.
-She had particularly specialized in urban and scientific history topics.
+She graduated with a diploma.
+She initially worked as an interpreter and translator and most recently as a foreign language tour guide in Göttingen.
+She specialized in topics related to the history of the city and the history of science.
 She was also involved in the design of her husband's books and lectures.

 The prize